-(CNN) -- Here's a look at what you need to know about the Stanley Cup playoffs, the annual championships of the National Hockey League.
+(CNN)Here is a look at the Stanley Cup, the annual championship of the National Hockey League.